Preventing Diver Fatalities

 But, DAN research clearly shows the majority of diver deaths could be prevented.

 As a diving instructor, the worst thing imaginable is the thought of a fatal incident involving a student.
 I obsess over diving safety, not only during the dive but before and after as well.
 I try to be role model by planning meticulously, and demonstrating to students and other divers that being aware and in control not only prevents accidents, but also makes diving more fun.
+And it’s alright sometimes to let them get the best paddle boards for racing, which can be fun and would encourage solidarity among them.

 This presentation underscores every diver’s need to understand the conditions and events that lead to tragedy.
 It should come as no surprise that running out of air is still the leading casue of diver fatalities.